Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Catopsilia florella (male, upper and underside)

-A taxonomic change was proposed by Zhang et al. (2021) and was registered with Zoobank (ICZN).
+Genus Terias (formerly Eurema).
+A taxonomic change was proposed by Zhang et al. (2021).
 Using genome sequencing they concluded Eurema (Hübner, 1819) was paraphyletic with Pyrisitia (Butler, 1870).
 To rectify this issue and restore monophyly, they chose to keep Pyrisitia as a genus and treat the Old World (Afrotropical) clade, currently placed in Eurema, as a distinct valid genus.
 Terias (Swainson, 1821) was then its oldest available name and therefore adopted.
 Terias is a pantropical genus with eight species recorded within the Afrotropical region.
 Seven species have been recorded in Uganda and also in the Ituri Forest of the DRC and the savannah habitat of the DRC Semliki Valley.
-Six species have so far been recorded at Semuliki; T. brigitta has been recorded since publication of the checklist (Forbes, 2018).
+Six species have so far been recorded at Semuliki: Terias brigitta has been recorded since publication of the species list (Forbes, 2018).
 T. mandarinula has been recorded within the DRC Semliki Valley and will more than likely occur at Semuliki National Park.
-Colour intensity of males is greater, while there is also considerable variation within species and associated seasonal variation.
+Colour intensity of males in this genus is generally greater, while there is also considerable variation within species and associated seasonal variation.

 Terias desjardinsii (male, upper and underside)